tiboat/2FactorParityChecker/README.md

 # 2-factor parity checker

-This repository contains code and data related to the manuscript "TODO".
+This repository contains code and data related to the manuscript "Marién Abreu, Jan Goedgebeur, Jorik Jooken, Federico Romaniello, Tibo Van den Eede, The Gray graph is pseudo 2-factor isomorphic, manuscript.".
 This code allows to check cubic bipartite graphs on being pseudo 2-factor isomorphic or 2-factor hamiltonian.
-It also contains code to generate all lifts of the Gray graph using the group $(\mathbb{Z}_3, +)$ and all lifts of the Theta graph using the group $(\mathbb{Z}_{15}, +)$ in the directory `genLifts`.
+It also contains code to generate all lifts of the Gray graph using the group $`(\mathbb{Z}_3, +)`$ and all lifts of the Theta graph using the group $(\mathbb{Z}_{15}, +)$ in the directory `genLifts`.

 ## Data